sigp/lighthouse/book/src/voluntary-exit.md

-Below is an example for initiating a voluntary exit on the Prater testnet.
+Below is an example for initiating a voluntary exit on the Goerli testnet.

 ```
-$ lighthouse --network prater account validator exit --keystore /path/to/keystore --beacon-node http://localhost:5052
+$ lighthouse --network goerli account validator exit --keystore /path/to/keystore --beacon-node http://localhost:5052

 Running account manager for Prater network
-validator-dir path: ~/.lighthouse/prater/validators
+validator-dir path: ~/.lighthouse/goerli/validators

 Enter the keystore password for validator in 0xabcd